 1. Carpool if possible firstname.lastname@example.org

 2. The Hall holds a limited number of people, email@example.com

 so if possible be there early to get a good seat. firstname.lastname@example.org

 3. If you want to speak (greatly encouraged) be sure to find the

-up sheet from April 21 will NOT be used. know your thoughts and concerns with the Nestle
+know your thoughts and concerns with the Nestle

 proposal.
 For points you might consider